 Holiday Decoration and Fire Safety Tips

-There’s no better way to get in the holiday mood than to decorate your house.
-But while stringing lights and glittering baubles add to the festive cheer, they can pose significant risks.
-By following a few fire safety tips, you can enjoy the holidays while remaining safe.
+There’s no better way to get in the holiday mood than to decorate your house!
+However, while stringing lights, glittering baubles and lighting candles add to the festive cheer, they can pose significant risks.
+By following a few fire safety tips, you can ensure your holidays are festive and safe.

 Select the Right Tree